Service Line Coverage: Protect Your Water & Sewer Lines

 Standard homeowners insurance treats underground service lines as a maintenance responsibility, not a covered peril.
 That means damage caused by wear and tear, corrosion, tree root intrusion, or ground movement is excluded from your base policy.
 Service line coverage fills that gap by paying for excavation, pipe repair or replacement, and even landscaping restoration after the work is done.

-Coverage limits typically range from $10,000 to $25,000 per occurrence, and most policies carry a $500 deductible.
-The endorsement is available from major insurers including Liberty Mutual, American Family, Hanover, Hippo, Mercury, and Acuity — though terms and availability vary by state.
+Coverage limits in 2026 typically range from $10,000 to $20,000 per occurrence, with most policies carrying a $500 deductible.
+Liberty Mutual, for example, offers a $12,000 limit with a $500 deductible.
+Travelers stands out for not requiring a deductible on service line claims at all.
+The endorsement is widely available from major insurers including Allstate, State Farm, Nationwide, Farmers, American Family, The Hanover, Liberty Mutual, Travelers, Erie, Mercury, Westfield, Safeco, Lemonade, and Kin, though terms and availability vary by state.

 Pros